Could the itchy red bumps on your body be a sign your immune system is compromised?

 The third type is common eosinophilic folliculitis.
 This condition can occur even with a healthy immune system.
 It is five times more likely to appear in males than females.
-While eosinophilic folliculitis can occur in caucasian, hispanic and black persons but is more common in those with Asian descent.
+While eosinophilic folliculitis can occur in caucasian, Hispanic and black persons but is more common in those of Asian descent.
 Eosinophilic folliculitis is most common among those 20-40 years old.

 How is Eosinophilic Folliculitis Treated?

 There are a variety of different treatment options available with a wide variety of results.
 The treatment plan needs to be individually tailored for the type of eosinophilic folliculitis as well as any other diagnosis the patient may have.

 With common eosinophilic folliculitis oral nonsteroidal anti-inflammatory drugs (NSAIDs) are effective in 70 percent of cases.
 In cases where their NSAIDs are not effective, other treatments include antibiotics and topical and systemic steroids.